-There is nothing more stressful than having to make lesson plans while you’re sick in bed or have a sick child.
-You may resort to having your students watch videos or do some busy review work that they don’t get a lot out of.
+There is nothing more stressful than having to make lesson plans while you’re sick in bed or have a sick kid.
+You might resort to having your students watch brain pop videos or do some busy review work that they don’t get a lot out of.
 Instead of flying by the seat of your pants and dragging yourself out of bed while you’re sick, get ahead of the game and prepare for a sub before you have to make the call!

 Use Google Classroom